cedadev/tech-blog/_posts/AI/smolagents-experiments.md

 {% include figure.html
     image_url="assets/img/posts/2025-02-04-smolagents-experiments/ollama_model_page.png"
-    description="Figure 1: an example page of a model."
+    description="Figure 1: an example page of a model." width="50%"
 %}

 Using the dropdown menu press View all.
-From there you can choose which version you want to use (in my example 8B or 70B parameters), along with the parameters it will also say what the quantisation level is which is a measure of how compressed the LLM is (the higher the q number the better the LLM will be, the low q numbers are for potato computers), q number can go up to 8.
+From there you can choose which version you want to use (in my example 8B or 70B parameters).
+Along with the parameters it will also say what the quantisation level is, which is a measure of how compressed the LLM is.
+The higher the q number the better the LLM will be, the low q numbers are for potato computers, q number can go up to 8.
 Next to each model will also be a size in GB for it.

 {% include figure.html